austinsonger/azure-docs/articles/web-application-firewall/ag/application-gateway-web-application-firewall-portal.md

 1. Find the public IP address for the application gateway on its **Overview** page.![Record application gateway public IP address](../media/application-gateway-web-application-firewall-portal/application-gateway-record-ag-address.png)

-   Or, you can select **All resources**, enter *myAGPublicIPAddress* in the search box, and then select it in the search results.
+   Or, you can select **All resources**, enter *AZ500-WAFAG-PIP01* in the search box, and then select it in the search results.
 Azure displays the public IP address on the **Overview** page.
 1. Copy the public IP address, and then paste it into the address bar of your browser.
 1. Check the response.
 A valid response verifies that the application gateway was successfully created and it can successfully connect with the backend.